How Our Local SEO Services Work

 Local SEO Service Project Information

-- The goal of this project is to create and perform an SEO audit and to create citations to enhance the client’s ranking in search engine
+- The goal is to create and perform an SEO audit and to create citations to enhance the client’s ranking in search engine results

 - The project scope covers one business location